 TDS stands for Total Dissolved Solids.
 This unit shows us the content of all organic and inorganic substances contained in our tap water.
 Without making it sound too scary, we need to point out that those substances are not only metals and minerals such as iron or magnesium.
 There’s an official list released by EPA mentioning 116 contaminants which can be found in municipal water specifically in the USA.

-Examples of those contaminants are formaldehyde, nitrobenzene, pesticides, nitrates, progesterone (a hormone), pesticides, birth-control pharmaceuticals and many, many more.
+Examples of those contaminants are formaldehyde, nitrobenzene, pesticides, nitrates, progesterone (a hormone), pesticides, birth-control pharmaceuticals, and many, many more.
 So when you measure the TDS of tap water, you can expect a total count of about 600.
-If you put a TDS meter into a cup of water which has gone through a top notch 2018 reverse osmosis system, you will see that this count stands at only about 40.
+If you put a TDS meter into a cup of water that has gone through a top-notch reverse osmosis system, you will see that this count stands at only about 40.
 This is a mind-blowing difference indeed and is the sole greatest reason why you might want to get your hands on a reverse osmosis system for your home.

 Benefits of Using a Reverse Osmosis System

-What we shared above should be more than enough to convince you that you can’t just put up with tap water, However, we will dive into listing a few more benefits related to operating a reverse osmosis system.
+What we shared above should be more than enough to convince you that you can’t just put up with tap water, However, we will dive into listing a few more advantages and disadvantages of reverse osmosis systems.
 So here’s what we got in no particular order.

 People who look to have tasty water often fall for buying bottled water from the store.
 While this sounds like a very healthy idea, it actually isn’t.
 Those bottles are plastic and this can lead to a number of health hazards for regular users.
 If you want to consume water from a bottle, you ought to go for glass and never plastic.

 From an economic standpoint, obtaining bottled water is also not a great choice.
 You will pay good money for something which is basically filtered tap water.
 No not mention that you will also have to find a way to properly dispose of all this plastic.